 Wrap Up: Nature Science for Kids in Crinkleroot Books

 Some of the Crinkleroot books may be a bit hard to find if you’re looking for your own copy.
 Amazon has many of them available for free with Kindle Unlimited or through print on demand.
 You could also try your local library (ours has quite a number of them.)
+And don’t miss our post on why every kids needs a library card.

 Crinkleroot is a fun and friendly way to introduce kids to nature science, wildlife, hiking, exploring, conservationism, and taking a breath to just enjoy nature.